 Fresh tomatoes or canned tomatoes?

-Canned tomatoes saves you time and gives you a flavor that will take some to achieve with fresh.
-Meaning, using the right tomatoes and condensing them down to a similar consistency will take some effort.
+Canned tomatoes save you time and give you a flavor that will take some to achieve with fresh.
+Meaning, that using the right tomatoes and condensing them down to a similar consistency will take some effort.
 For that reason, I recommend using canned.

 Can I substitute heavy cream for a healthier option?

-If you are looking for a Healthy Chicken Tikka Masala recipe then be sure to check this recipe of mine out.
-It is guilt free, keto-friendly, and tasty!
+If you are looking for a Healthy Chicken Tikka Masala recipe then be sure to check this healthy chicken tikka masala recipe of mine out.
+It is guilt-free, keto-friendly, and tasty!